espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Actions/Skill Actions/Treat Wounds.md

 * * *

 You spend 10 minutes treating one injured living creature (targeting yourself, if you so choose).
-The target is then temporarily [[Feat_Feature Effects/Effect_ Treat Wounds Immunity|immune]] to Treat Wounds actions for 1 hour, but this interval overlaps with the time you spent treating (so a patient can be treated once per hour, not once per 70 minutes).
+The target is then temporarily [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Treat Wounds Immunity|immune]] to Treat Wounds actions for 1 hour, but this interval overlaps with the time you spent treating (so a patient can be treated once per hour, not once per 70 minutes).

 The Medicine check DC is usually 15, though the GM might adjust it based on the circumstances, such as treating a patient outside in a storm, or treating magically cursed wounds.
 If you're an expert in Medicine, you can instead attempt a DC 20 check to increase the Hit Points regained by 10; if you're a master of Medicine, you can instead attempt a DC 30 check to increase the Hit Points regained by 30; and if you're legendary, you can instead attempt a DC 40 check to increase the Hit Points regained by 50.
 The damage dealt on a critical failure remains the same.